ElderLab-York-University/formation_control_testbed/README.md

 The identity and location of each wheelchair's leader, the occupancy status of environment cells, and the locations of other pedestrians are all given by the model, which is also responsible for executing the speed commands received from motion planner instances.

 Pedestrian motion is simulated by replaying person tracks generated from the [ATC pedestrian tracking dataset](https://dil.atr.jp/crest2010_HRI/ATC_dataset/).
 Each track is a sequence of timestamped and ID'd position records representing the motion of a single person through the ATC shopping center.
-Specific tracks are selected to play the role of guide, and stored in CSV files alongside all other person tracks that span the same time period.
+When a track is selected as a guide, all (sections of) the tracks spanning the same time period are also loaded to play the role of pedestrians.
+Tracks are stored in [SQLite](https://www.sqlite.org/) database files to allow for fast seeking through the data.

+Tracks are ranked by _reach,_ defined for a track `t = [p_0, p_1, ..., p_n]` as `max(distance(p_0, p_k) for p_k in t)`.
+This is a better measure for selecting guide tracks than duration in time, or even the sum of offsets between locations, since those values can be high for tracks where the person just wobbles around the same location for a long time.

+Wheelchair motion is determined by the application of a formation control algorithm.
 At present the FCT model implements two formation control algorithms:

 * A naive leader-following algorithm with no obstacle avoidance capability;
 * An algorithm based on Artificial Potential Fields (APF).